Pour-Over Brewing Method

 As the name suggests, the Pour Over method involves pouring hot water through coffee grounds to extract the aroma and flavor.
 After the coffee drains through the filter, it pours down on a mug.
 People use the terms pour-over, drip coffee, and filter coffee interchangeably.
 But they refer to the same thing.
 Unlike other methods, we pour the water using our hands.

-- Dripper – Try to use a dripper that is made out of plastic or stainless steel.
+- Dripper – Try to use a Coffee Dripper that is made out of plastic or stainless steel.
 You will find many ceramic and glass drippers as well, but they are very fragile.
 If you want something durable, go with plastic or stainless steel.

-- Scale – A scale will ensure all your measurement are consistent, and you don’t have to guess about the quantity of the ingredients you add.
+- Scale – A Kitchen Scale will ensure all your measurements are consistent, and you don’t have to guess about the quantity of the ingredients you add.

 It is a good idea to pour warm water through the filter before you start the brew.
 This will make the paper filter tender.
 And as a result, more flavor will pass through it.

 It is important to distinguish between brewing pour-over and drip coffee.
 Drip coffee is made by forcing water steam to pass through a reservoir that contains coffee grounds.
 The steam then cools down and drips through the basket and into the carafe.